RF555/Language_Clustering/README.md

 ## Dimension Reduction

-To reduce the dimensionality of the vectors using the following algorithms:
+Reduce the dimensionality of the vectors using the following algorithms:

 * PCA
     * Make sure to update the correct input and output!